Rollczi/LiteDevelopers-docs/docs/documentation/LiteCommands/features/annotations/optional-standard-way.md

-# @Arg Optional<T> Annotation (Optional way)
+# @Arg Optional Annotation (Optional way)

-The `@Arg Optional<T>` annotation is used to denote parameters within a command method that represent optional arguments.
+The `@Arg Optional` annotation is used to denote parameters within a command method that represent optional arguments.
 When an optional argument is not provided, the corresponding parameter will be set to `Optional.empty()` by default.

 ## Usage